domcyrus/domcyrus.github.io/_posts/2025-01-18-pktap-vs-ebpf-network-process-identification.md

 tags: [ebpf, pktap, kernel, networking, rustnet, systems-programming]
 ---

-While working on adding process identification to the network monitoring tool [`RustNet`](https://github.com/domcyrus/rustnet), I discovered fascinating differences in how macOS and Linux tackle a common challenge: mapping network packets to processes—especially those short-lived processes that traditional polling approaches often miss.
+While working on adding process identification to the network monitoring tool [`RustNet`](https://github.com/domcyrus/rustnet), I discovered interesting differences in how macOS and Linux tackle a quite common challenge: mapping network packets to processes.
+Especially tricky seem to be those short-lived processes that traditional polling approaches often miss.

 ## The Challenge